 Moreover, it introduced a Galaxy A line a few years back and has been refreshing it with regular consistency.
 Most recently, it has offered up a Galaxy Z family of phones and is fast at work growing it with successors.

 While it may feel daunting to try to make sense of all of the different models, it’s not quite as confusing as it seems.
-Here, we’ll help you get an understanding as to what Samsung offers consumers in fall of 2020.
+Here, we’ll help you get an understanding as to what Samsung offers consumers in winter of 2021.

 The flagship series of phones, its new models are typically introduced in the spring.
 If you’re looking for the best of what’s available in the smartphone space, the latest Galaxy S is going to be part of that conversation.

 You’ll have no problem finding these handsets as pretty much all wireless providers and major retailers offer versions of the Galaxy S. And while it was originally just one model arriving each year, the Galaxy S now comprises multiple devices and price points.
 The specs vary slightly from model to model, but largely share the same features.

 The current generation is made up of the Samsung Galaxy S21, Galaxy S21+, and Galaxy S21 Ultra.
 You’ll still find the predecessor (Galaxy S20 series) at a variety of carriers.

 If the Galaxy S is considered the flagship line, the Galaxy A might best be described as the junior flagship line, or still in the discussion of “premium” devices.
 It’s a great way to get most of the tech and features, including quality build materials.
 In short, the Galaxy A is a less expensive way of getting a quality Samsung experience.

 Instead of one model released each year, the Galaxy A is more of a family of phones that runs the gamut of entry-level all the way up to high-end.
 These are not as widely available as the Galaxy S but they’re becoming more popular.